jarrodmillman/pose-stats/description.md

 machine learning software [TODO: perhaps some citations e.g. celer].
 Initial attempts at extending scikit-learn quickly revealed different backend and frontend API design choices will need to be made.
-Some of these design choices (e.g. config objects to specify models or a separate solver object class for the optimization algorithm) will be useful for other statistical software packages.
+Some of these design choices (e.g., configuration objects to specify models or a separate solver object class for the optimization algorithm) will be useful for other statistical software packages.